 Content continues below ad

 Damira/ShutterstockWhile a UNESCO designated heritage site (along with the neighboring Cinque Terre), Palmaria, an island off of Portovenere in the Ligurian Sea, is still off the radar for travelers visiting the Italian Riviera.
 A nature lover's paradise, the island presents ample opportunities for hiking along its idyllic trails against a backdrop of amazing views of the sea and the watercolor village of Portovenere in the distance.
 CountryBred tours, who specializes in travel to the region, suggests relaxing over rustic regional fare at a local fish restaurant and cooling off with a glass of crisp white wine from Liguria.
+If you want to keep your travels under the radar, steer clear of these top 10 most popular cultural attractions around the world.

 Denis Island, Seychelles